-Before starting your business, it's important to outline your all the details in a business plan.
+Before starting your business, it's important to outline all the details in a business plan.
 Creating the plan not only forces you take a good look at all aspects of your business, from financial, to target market, and more, but also, it becomes the roadmap for your success.

 Why You Need a Business and Marketing Plan

-- Determine where you are now in relation to where you want to go
+- Determine where you are now in relation to where you want to go in your business

 - Identify needed resources to start and run your business